thein3rovert/SecureDoc/README.md

-So after we created update login attempt, we then try to get the login credentials from the http request, in other for us to do that we have to create a new login request class that has the emial and password fields then map the email and password coming from the request to the login request email and password.
+So after we created update login attempt, we then try to get the login credentials from the http request, in other for us to do that we have to create a new login request class that has the emial and password fields then map the email and password coming from the httpservlet request to the `loginRequest` email and password.
 ```java
 public Authentication attemptAuthentication(HttpServletRequest request, HttpServletResponse response) throws AuthenticationException, IOException, ServletException {
         try {